drewdavis21/dotfiles/README.md

 # dotfiles

 This repo contains my personal "dotfiles" (environment configuration files).
 Feel free to copy or clone this repo and make any changes you'd like.
+Please note that these configuration files do not support Windows command prompt or Powershell.

 ## Prerequisites
 - [Zsh](https://github.com/zsh-users/zsh)